 In this article:

-What Is a High-Yield Savings Account?
+What Should You Use a High-Yield Savings Account For?

 How to Choose a High-Yield Savings Account

-Alternatives to High-Yield Savings Accounts
+Find High-Yield Savings Accounts

 The Bottom Line